nikasakandelidze/translator-cli/README.md

 cli-translator is a command line interface program which uses some web HTTP api-s under the hood to translate words from SOURCE to TARGET languages.
 At the moment it only supports from English ---> Georgian translation, but the code is written in a way to be able to easily  add as many language features as possible and wanted.

+# Current Features
+- Translate words from english to georgian snap fast
+- Auto correct misspelled words and find correct translations.
+Like: if you issue command `translated grotasque` app will display message Spelling of "grotasque" is not correct.
+Autocorrecting it to "groteqsue"

 # Usage
 Currently the most useful way i found myself using thi cli is by using it for "One shot translation".
 Example: